Do Cantaloupe And Honeydew Melons Have Acne Clearing Powers?

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Cantaloupe melons may clear acne and skin.The melon, AKA the Cucurbitaceae family of fruits, is a popular berry fruit with at least 25 varieties worldwide, with several actually considered to be vegetables.
+Cantaloupe melons may clear acne and skin.The melon, AKA the Cucurbitaceae family of fruits, is a popular berry fruit with at least 25 varieties worldwide.

 There’s the obscure spiky horned melon, which is popular in Africa.
 There’s the Chinese hami melon, the Korean melon, sugar melon, and the tiger melon.
 Contrary to popular belief, the watermelon IS a type of melon.

-However, the most popular variety in the United States is the cantaloupe melon, closely followed by honeydew melons.
-Both have been on the menu of mankind for at least 4000 years.
+The most popular varieties are undoubtedly the cantaloupe and honeydew melons, both of which have been on the menu of mankind for over 4000 years.
 Cantaloupe (known as rockmelon in Australia) was grown in the Nile River Valley of Ancient Egypt, while honeydew melons first appeared in Egyptian hieroglyphics dating back to 2400 BC.
-Both Napoleon and Pope John Paul II considered the honeydew to be their favourite fruit.
+Napoleon considered the honeydew to be his favourite fruit.

 100 grams of cantaloupe melon, or about a bowl’s worth, contains the following vitamins and minerals: